|

 yesterday).
 This

-bananas and muffins (hey, our breakfast is a double entendre!), we once
+morning, over a banana and muffin (hey, my breakfast is a double entendre!), I once

 again

-saw something on a daytime pseudo-news show that pissed us off so much
+saw something on a daytime pseudo-news show that pissed me off so much I

 sitting next to you 10-1 odds